 The best thing to prevent the bug is to keep your fuel tank full whilst in winter storage, so although that won’t help you now you can keep that fact in the back of your brain for next year.

 Check each item off the list, make sure you are happy and before you know it you will be out enjoying scenes like these.
 When it comes to things to take remember the old adage that less is more.
-In other words do you need all the stuff you are putting into the van all you are doing is adding weight that may make you exceed the safe or legal loading limit for your motorhome.
+In other words, do you need all the stuff you are putting into the van all you are doing is adding weight that may make you exceed the safe or legal loading limit for your motorhome?

 The maximum legal loaded weight for your motorhome or caravan is the GVM shown on the loading certificate on the front window.
-Do you know what your van weighs? if you are over weight you risk a hefty fine if stopped and a problem with your insurance in the event of an accident.
+Do you know what your van weighs? if you are overweight you risk a hefty fine if stopped and a problem with your insurance in the event of an accident.
 You can usually have your van weighed for around $10 at the local weigh station, refuse station etc. Or if you ask really kindly one of the roadside inspection teams from NZ Police (just joking)

 If you are a fisherman maybe it’s also time to give the rods and reels a clean before summer.
 This will also give you a chance to check the tackle box looking to see if you have sufficient hooks and sinkers for your next trip.
-Of course the same applies for making sure your bike, hiking boots or whatever hobby you might have is ready to go.
+Of course the same applies to making sure your bike, hiking boots or whatever hobby you might have is ready to go.

 One final check I would do before heading away would be to check the LPG situation in the van.
 If you only have the one cylinder you can weigh it to see how much gas you have if you have two then it’s a lot easier.
 I would recommend that you own your bottle and refill it when empty as there are often problems with people using Swappa bottle outlets.